Skip directly to content

 Donna started attending Kadampa Center in 1999, and knew she had found her spiritual home the first time she walked through the doors.
 Over the years she has found the Dharma to be of incredible benefit in living her daily life, raising her daughter in partnership with her husband, and helping her parents make the transition into death.

-She has worked in a variety of roles at the Center and hopes her service as spiritual program coordinator will be of benefit to our teachers, our community, and all beings.
+She has worked in a variety of roles at the Center and hopes her continued service will be of benefit to our teachers, our community, and all beings.

 Committees: